Skielex/02456-deep-learning-project/README.md

 - `Semi-supervised VAE.ipynb` is a Jupyter Notebook for recreating semi-supervised MNIST result from the paper.

 ## Training
 It is possible to train the implementations in the notebooks by setting `TRAIN = True` in the beginning of the notebook.
-By default, training plot are saved to the `output` folder using Tensorboard summaries, and models are saved to the save folder using Keras.
+By default, training plot are saved to the `output` folder using Tensorboard summaries, and models are saved to the same folder using Keras.

 ## Loading models
 Existing models can be loaded by setting `LOAD_LAST_WEIGHTS = True`.
 If you don't want to train remember to set `TRAIN = False`.
 Models are loaded from the folder specified by the `input_dir` variable, which by default points to the `output` folder.
 You can either load models you've trained yourself, or download pre-trained model listed below.